|

 Kunming, Yuanjiang, Guizhou and so on.
 According to the census taken

 in 2000, the Bai ethnic group numbered some 1,858,063 individuals.
-The

-pronounced 'Bai', so maybe this is where their name derives from.
+is pronounced 'Bai', so maybe this is where their name derives from.

-Women in Dali traditionally wear a white coat trimmed with a black or
+Women in Dali traditionally wear a white coat trimmed with a black

-and ear rings.
+bracelets and ear rings.

 Use your browsers "Go Back" button to return to the